 During the certificate creation process, there is a section that explains how to create a CSR file if you do not have one.
 If you are unsure if your organization has an existing CSR, ask your technical support team.
 If you do not have one, go ahead and create one during the certificate creation process.
-See Annex A for instructions.
+See the Annex at the end of this article for instructions.

-If you want to create a push notification certificate for your In House app, i.e. Enterprise Distribution app, then you will need to log into your Enterprise Developer program account.
-A push notification certificate for an In House app should have the Enterprise Distribution Team ID associated with it.
+If you want to create a Push Notification Certificate for your in-house app, e.g. Enterprise Distribution app, then you will need to log into your Enterprise Developer program account.
+A Push Notification Certificate for an in-house app should have the Enterprise Distribution Team ID associated with it.

 - Click on 'Certificates, Identifiers & Profiles'.

 - The App IDs section in the left menu will already be selected.
 Above and to the right of the list of App IDs, you see a button with a magnifying glass.
 Click this and type in the App ID or the Bundle ID of your App ID to find it.